mwangisam203/python-sets/README.md

 - Set creation
      Sets are written with curly brackets
-     after creating a set, you cannot access its items using indexes since they are unordered
+     after creating a set, you cannot access its items using indexes since they are unordered 1 and True are treated as same, also 0 and False

 - Set operations
 - frozenset